open-ephys/commutator-docs/_sources/coax-commutator/quick-start-guide/index.rst.txt

    * The angular displacement per key-press can be adjusted by clicking the **String** nodes and modifying the **Value** property
-   * To see the JSON commands being sent to the commutator, double-click the **SerialStringWrite** node during while the workflow is running to show a text visualizer.
+   * To see the JSON commands being sent to the commutator, double-click the **SerialStringWrite** node while the workflow is running to show a text visualizer.

 #.
 After confirming the functionality of the commutator, you are ready to mount